 \subsection{Motivation}

-The motivation of this paper comes from the study of KLR (Khovanov-Lauda-Rouqier) algebras in \cite{Mak-parity}.
+The motivation of this paper comes from the study of KLR (Khovanov-Lauda-Rouquier) algebras in \cite{Mak-parity}.
 KLR algebras, also called quiver-Hecke algebras, were introduced by Khovanov-Lauda \cite{KL} and Rouquier \cite{Rouq-2KM} for categorification of quantum groups.
 Let $\Gamma$ be a quiver without loops and let $\nu$ be a dimension vector for this quiver.
 Let $\bfk$ be a field.
-Then we can construct the KLR algebra $R_\nu$ over $\bfk$ associated with $\Gamma$ and $\nu$.
+Then we can construct the KLR algebra $R_\nu$ over $\bfk$ associated to $\Gamma$ and $\nu$.

-To motivate our reaserch, we recall some facts about the geometric study of KLR algebras.
+To motivate our resaerch, we recall some facts about the geometric study of KLR algebras.
 The reader can see \cite{Mak-parity} for more details.

 A geometric construction of KLR algebras is given in \cite{Rouq-2KM} and \cite{VV} (over a field of characteristic zero).
 The positive characteristic case is done in \cite{Mak-parity}.
 Let us describe the idea of this geometric construction.
 There is a complex algebraic group $G$ and complex algebraic varieties $X$ and $Y$ (depending on $\Gamma$ and $\nu$) with a $G$-action and a proper $G$-invariant map $\pi\colon X\to Y$ such that the KLR algebra $R_\nu$ is isomorphic to the extension algebra $\Ext^*_G(\pi_*\underline\bfk_X, \pi_*\underline\bfk_X)$.
 Here $\underline\bfk_X$ is the constant $G$-equivariant sheaf on $X$.
 The sheaf $\pi_*\underline\bfk_X$ is the pushforward of $\underline\bfk_X$, this pushforward is an element of the $G$-equivariant bounded derived category of sheaves of $\bfk$-vector spaces on $Y$.
 Abusing the terminology, we say sometimes "a sheaf" for "a complex of sheaves".